Suzuki Type Estimates for Exponentiated Sums and Generalized Lie-Trotter Formulas in Banach Algebras: Introduction

 \section{Introduction}

-The Lie-Trotter formula has played a pivotal role in the fields of quantum mechanics, quantum computing, and quantum simulations.
-Its significance lies in its ability to decompose a complicated quantum system into simpler systems.
-The accurate estimation of errors associated with the Lie-Trotter product formula is crucial for achieving scalability and computational efficiency in various quantum applications.
+The Trotter product formula \cite{trotter:1959:product} has played a pivotal role in the fields of quantum mechanics, quantum computing, and quantum simulationsdue to its capability to decompose complex quantum systems into simpler subsystems.
+Accurate estimation of errors associated with the Lie-Trotter product formula is crucial for achieving scalability and computational efficiency in various quantum applications.

-Though widely used, product formula error estimates suffer from a lack of understanding, difficulty in its' computation, and scalability.
-In 1976, Suzuki presented an estimate for the product formula approximation, extending the Lie-Trotter formula to exponentiated sums of an arbitrary number of elements in a Banach algebra \cite{Suzuki1976}.
-He later improved this estimate by providing a symmetrized approximation for exponentiated sums in Banach algebras \cite{Suzuki1985}.
+The theory of Trotter product formulas in Banach algebras was significantly advanced by Suzuki.
+In 1976, Suzuki introduced estimates for the product formula approximation, extending the Lie-Trotter formula to exponentiated sums of an arbitrary number of elements in a Banach algebra \cite{suzuki:1976:generalized}.
+He later refined these estimates in 1985 by presenting a symmetrized approximation method for exponentiated sums \cite{suzuki:1985:transfer}.
+The applications of his results are extensive, notably in quantum chemistry, condensed matter physics, and quantum computing \cite{Poulin:etal:chemistry}.

-Over the years, several generalizations of the Lie-Trotter formula have been explored, each offering unique perspectives and potential improvements.
-Error estimates for Lie-Trotter product formulas have also been developed and applied to various domains, including bounded matrix algebras, Hilbert spaces, Banach spaces, and both bounded and unbounded operators.
-More recently, the study of Suzuki type estimates for exponentiated sums and generalized Lie-Trotter formulas in JB-algebras has been initiated by the author and his collaborators \cite{Wang2023_LieTrtfml}.
-Surprisingly, Suzuki-type estimates still hold for such algebras, despite the non-associativity of JB-algebras \cite{Wang2023_LieTrtfml}.
+The extension of Trotter product formulas to Jordan-Banach algebras was first achieved by Peralta and collaborators \cite{escolano:peralta:villena:2024:lie}.
+Inspired by their work, we recently developed Trotter product formulas in JB-algebras, adopting a distinct approach from Peralta et al. Remarkably, Suzuki-type estimates remain valid even in the non-associative context of JB-algebras \cite{chehade:wang:wang:2024:suzuki}.
+This theory has further implications for quantum information science \cite{wang:chehade:dumitrescu:2024:semi}.
+Building on our results \cite{chehade:wang:wang:2024:suzuki, wang:wang:2021:means, wang:wang:2022:refined, wang:wang:2022:entropy}, we introduced the concept of Lie-Trotter means within JB-algebras \cite{wang:2023:lie}.